Welcome from the Head of School

-The Nottingham Centre for Research on Globalisation and Economic Policy for example, is one of the largest of its kind in the world - its academics are devoted to analysing the impact of globalisation and economic policy and advise the Treasury, World Bank and World Trade Organisation.
+The Nottingham Centre for Research on Globalisation and Economic Policy for example, is one of the largest of its kind in the world - its academics are devoted to analysing the impact of globalisation and economic policy and advise the Treasury, World Bank and World Trade Organization.

 A Nottingham economics graduate is highly sought after in the job market, and well-placed to progress to graduate study.
-The University is consistently named as one of the most targeted universities by Britain's leading graduate employers (The Graduate Market in 2013-2016, High Fliers Research) and by studying, researching or working with the School of Economics, you'll be following in the footsteps of some truly exceptional alumni.
+The University of Nottingham is consistently one of the top choices for graduate recruitment among UK employers in the annual High Fliers report and by studying, researching or working with the School of Economics, you'll be following in the footsteps of some truly exceptional alumni.